Our Guide to the Plaza Premium Lounge in Toronto (Terminal 3, Transborder)

 Entry fee

-Plaza Premium Lounge fees vary depending on the location, the length of your stay, and your age.
-To access the Transborder Lounge in Terminal 3, you’ll need to pay:
+Plaza Premium Lounge fees vary by location, length of stay, and age.
+To access the Transborder Lounge in Terminal 3, you'll need to pay:

 Guest age2 hours3 hours6 hours